allianz/ng-aquila/projects/ng-aquila/src/modal/modal.md

 You can close a dialog in three different ways:

--   by using the option `closeIconButton="true"` in the `NxModalConfig` to show a "X" close icon in the modal which can be used for closing
--   by using the `myDialog.close()` method on a `NxModalRef` to close the dialog programatically
+-   set `NxModalConfig.closeIconButton` to `true` to show a standard close button, returning `undefined` as result.
+-   call `NxModalRef.close()` programatically, optionally with a result parameter.
+Returns `undefined` by default.
--   by using the `nxModalClose` directive on an action button
+-   use `nxModalClose` directive on an action button, optionally with a result input.
+Returns `undefined` by default.

-When using the last two options you can also pass a result object/string on close.
+The dialog result can be observed by subscribing to `NxModalRef.beforeClosed()` and `NxModalRef.afterClosed()` observables.

 The three different closing variants are demonstrated in the example below:

 <!-- example(modal-closing) -->